portworx/px-docs/knowledgebase/faqs.md

 Traffic associated with replication and resynchronization will travel over "dataiface".
 Please see the [config-json file definition](/control/config-json.html).
 Regardless, all data requests between the container and the PX volume driver will be handled locally on that host.

+### Does Portworx support volume encryption?
+Yes, Portworx PX-Enterprise supports data encryption-at-rest and also encryption-in-fligt as data is replicated between multiple PX nodes within a data center or across data centers or clouds.
+PX-Enterprise supports encrypted volumes and integration with key management software like Vault, AWS KMS, Kubernetes Secrets etc

+### How can safely backup and restore my data with Portworx?
+Portworx PX-Enterprise supports cloudsnaps which enable the DevOps engineers to periodically back the data volumes in incremental snaps and restore the volume anywhere they want.

 ## Did we miss your question?
 If so, please let us know here: <a class="email" title="Submit feedback" href="mailto:{{site.feedback_email}}?subject={{site.feedback_subject_line}} feedback&body=I have some feedback about the {{page.title}} page"><i class="fa fa-envelope-o"></i> Feedback</a>